-1. INTRODUCTION
+1. Introduction

-Game theory and mechanism design have played an important role in the £eld of multiagent systems.
-They have provided a foundation for analyzing negotiation and resource allocation protocols, and have supplied a set of tools and techniques for engineering incentives so that agents behave in the way we, the system designers, want them to.
-However, game theory and mechanism design have traditionally ignored constraints on the computational resources and information gathering technology of agents in many real-world applications.
+Game theory and mechanism design have played an important role in the field of multiagent systems.
+They have provided a foundation for analyzing negotiation and resource allocation protocols, and have supplied a set of tools and techniques for engineering incentives, so that agents behave in the way we, the system designers, want them to.
+However, traditionally game theory and mechanism design have ignored constraints on the computational resources and information gathering technology in many real-world applications.

-Recently, researchers have started studying how computational and informational constraints in¤uence the behavior of both the mechanism and the agents in multiagent systems.
-One direction of research has focused on what happens if the mechanism does not have infinite computational powers.
+Recently, researchers have started studying how computational and informational constraints influence the behavior of both the mechanism and the agents in multiagent systems.
+One direction of research has focussed on what hapTuomas Sandholm Computer Science Department Carnegie Mellon University Pittsburgh, PA 15213 USA sandholm@cs.cmu.edu pens if the mechanism does not have infinite computational powers.
 In many interesting applications, such as combinatorial auctions, the mechanism is required to solve (possibly multiple) \mathcal{NP} -hard problems.
 Determining how to replace the mechanism with approximation algorithms, while still maintaining the desirable game-theoretic properties has been a vibrant research area [6, 10, 12].